Pia Haraldsen

-Pia Renate Haraldsen (born Pia Renate Strømsnes 1 August 1981) is a Norwegian TV personality, comedian and author, most known for her interviews on the Norwegian TV show Rikets Røst.
+Pia Renate Haraldsen (born Pia Renate Strømsnes 1 August 1981) is a Norwegian TV personality, comedian, and author, most known for her interviews on the Norwegian TV show Rikets Røst.

-She is the daughter of Jasmin Haraldsen, who was married to the Queen of Norway's nephew.
+She is the daughter of Jasmin Haraldsen, who was married to Queen Sonja's nephew, Karl Otto Haraldsen.

 Career

-She started her public career in 2001 by going to Haakon, Crown Prince of Norway's wedding, which she was invited to because of her relation to the queen.
-In the wedding she met Guillaume, Hereditary Grand Duke of Luxembourg and they began dating in 2002.
+She started her public career in 2001 by going to Crown Prince Haakon's (now Haakon VIII) wedding, which she was invited to because of her relation to the queen.
+In the wedding, she met Guillaume, Hereditary Grand Duke of Luxembourg, and they began dating in 2002.
 They became a high-profile couple, but the relationship ended after a year and a half.
 In 2004 she received a lot of attention for her dress at the baptism of Princess Ingrid Alexandra of Norway.

 In the following years she has had numerous appearances in Norwegian media.

 Her first occupation was as a columnist for Norway’s biggest newspaper, VG.
 (2004), then she moved on to the Norwegian edition of the magazine Cosmopolitan as a Fashion & Entertainment Editor (2004/2005).
 In February 2005 she got a job as a jury member in the TV show Shopaholic at TV 3.
 Later that year she became the TV host of the shows Kjendisjakten (2005) and then Frokostquiz (2006) on TV 2, Norway's biggest commercial channel.

-In February 2007 she started as Political Editor on one of TV 2's most popular shows Rikets Røst (translated as "The Nations Voice") hosted by comedian Otto Jespersen where she punked and provoked political interview subjects with dupe questions and her fake ignorance.
+In February 2007 she started as Political Editor on one of TV 2's most popular shows, Rikets Røst (translated as "The Nations Voice") hosted by comedian Otto Jespersen where she punked and provoked political interview subjects with dupe questions and her fake ignorance.
 She also covered the presidential election for the show from Norway in November 2008.